algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

    <img src='pictures\FPGABoardRepresentation.png' alt='picture of a part of the FPGA board' style='float: right; margin-left: 20px; max-width: 45%; width: 500px; height: auto; position: relative' >
    <div style='flex: 1'>
    <p>
-   The FPGA board's schematic is a 2D floorplan used by the student to understand how the program sends data and clock signals. <br>
+   The FPGA board's schematic is a <b>2D floorplan</b> used by the student to understand how the program sends data and clock signals. <br>
    In this view, the student needs the following features:<br>
    <li>An animation to show these clock and data signals.</li>
    <li>Differents color between data and clock signals to distinguish them.</li>
    <li>Components used by the program would by glowed.</li>

    <br>
-   However, in the conception of the schematic, we need to strike the best balance between reality and schematic representation to make it realistic and user-friendly.
+   However, in the conception of the schematic, we need to strike the <b>best balance between reality and schematic representation</b> to make it realistic and user-friendly.
    </p>
 </div>
 <div style='clear: both'></div>